2013 Toyota Grand Prix of Long Beach

-The 2013 Toyota Grand Prix of Long Beach was the 39th annual running of the Toyota Grand Prix of Long Beach, and is also the third race of the 2013 IndyCar Series season, taking place on April 21, 2013 in Long Beach, California on its temporary street circuit.
+The 2013 Toyota Grand Prix of Long Beach was the 39th annual running of the Toyota Grand Prix of Long Beach, and is also the third race of the 2013 IndyCar Series season, taking place on April 21, 2013 in Long Beach Street Circuit.
 The race was won by Takuma Sato of A. J. Foyt Enterprises.

 Report

 Background

 The first two rounds of the season were dominated by Andretti Autosport drivers James Hinchcliffe and defending series champion Ryan Hunter-Reay, with Hinchcliffe winning the Honda Grand Prix of St. Petersburg and Hunter-Reay winning the Indy Grand Prix of Alabama.
 The defending race winner was Will Power.

 Qualifying

 Dario Franchitti of Chip Ganassi Racing won his first pole position of 2013 after posting a qualifying lap speed of 105.369 mph and a time of 1:07.2379.
 Ryan Hunter-Reay started in second with a speed of 105.282 mph, while Will Power and Takuma Sato started in third and fourth, respectively.
 In the second group of the first session, Marco Andretti was penalized for interference, and did not advance, starting in 26th.